isabella232/journeys.en/help/using/building-journeys/condition-activity.md

 ## About the Condition activity {#about_condition}

-Click **Add a path** if you want to define several conditions.
+Click **[!UICONTROL Add a path]** if you want to define several conditions.
 For each condition, a new path is added in the canvas after the activity.

 ![](../assets/journey47.png)